- BUYING RESOURCES -

 Your offer was accepted!
 Now the work really starts.

-This period is also referred to as the "due diligence period" because it's during this time that you'll find out more about the property.
-You'll complete any necessary inspections and work on completing your financing.
-You’ll be working mostly with the mortgage and title companies during this period and you’ll hear from them often.
+During this time you’ll be working with the mortgage and title companies and you’ll hear from them often.
 Respond to their requests as quickly as possible to make your closing smoother and faster!

 You will officially apply for the mortgage once the offer on the home is accepted.
-You already have a mortgage preapproval, but now you can shop around for better mortgage terms.
+You already have a mortgage preapproval from one lender, but now you can shop around for better mortgage terms.

 The application for the mortgage will be much more intensive than the pre-approval.
-The mortgage underwriter will have to finalize the mortgage application and that means they need to verify your information, request and review more financial documents, and verify that the property meets certain requirements.
+The mortgage underwriter will request and review more financial documents and verify that the property meets certain requirements.

 The lender has to check your credit and you will pay for this out of pocket.

-Lenders will require you to have an appraisal completed on the home since they want to make sure the money they are lending isn't more than what the home is worth.
-YELLOW has completed a certified appraisal on some homes and it may be accepted by the lender.
-Homes with only price estimates will be required to have an appraisal.
+Lenders will require you to have an appraisal completed on the home.
+They want to make sure the money they are lending isn't more than what the home is worth.

 The appraiser will produce a report that shows the fair market value of the home by comparing it to recently sold homes in the neighborhood.
 Also, the report will list detailed information about the property and the neighborhood.
 You will pay for this out of pocket.

-YELLOW has already completed an inspection report for every home listed with us, but many buyers may choose to do an additional inspection.
+YELLOW provides an inspection report for every home listed with us, but some buyers may choose to do an additional inspection.

 The inspection uncovers any potential issues with the home - structural, plumbing, electrical, etc. - that may not be visible when you visited the property.